cloudsolver/rohitsood.com/README.md

 While I have been using AWS since 2016 - when I built out my [personal site](https://www.rohitsood.com), a [business site](https://www.digitaldivvy.com/) and in 2017 an online [B2B SaaS](https://www.garagedata.io/) in my spare time - I never really focussed on taking a certifcation.
 Just when I started to read the whitepapers,  I decided to try my hand at management with a Senior Director of Architecture role for almost 4 years that kept me busy leading people and process.

+### 2.HTML 3.
+CSS 4.
+Static Website 7.
+Javascript
+The cloud resume challenge is a bit out of order for the workflow for someone who needs to build something locally.
+One, the resume must be  developed in HTML, styled with CSS, and use Javascript for a counter and overall must be a static site that can be hosted on Simple Storage Service (S3) that can host a website.